Saturday, October 29, 2016

 Head –0.5 out of 3 mugs

 The head was almost non-existent.
 Some people prefer little or no head to the beverage.
-I prefer a medium head with larger foam bubble.
-This was rather disappointing.
+I prefer a medium head with a larger foam bubble.
+This could have been better.

 Zip – 1.5 out of 3 mugs

-While the first drink has little or no zip, that was just a sip.
-If you take larger drink, the carbonation provides a little sensation, but the flavor mix does little in this category.
+While the first drink had little or no zip, that was just a sip.
+If you take a larger drink, the carbonation provides a little sensation, but the flavor mix does little in this category.

 Post Consumption Impression – 1.75 out of 3 mugs

-I scored this brew higher than I believe it deserves, as the beverage was better than the 3.5 in the first three categories.
-Although, I could not score it higher as the post consumption impression was average, at best.
+I scored this brew higher than it deserves, as the beverage was better than the 3.5 in the first three categories.
+However, I could not score it higher as the post-consumption impression was average, at best.

 Would I recommend this at 5.25 out of 12 mugs?

-While this is not a terrible brew and I would not turn it down if it was offered, I would not seek out the beverage.
+While this is not a terrible brew, and I would not turn it down if offered, I would not seek out the beverage.
 That is unfortunate, as the play with the name is the bed part of the beverage.

 OTHER RATINGS